meteatamel/cloudrun-tutorial/docs/scheduled-dbt-service-bigquery.md

-# Scheduled dbt service with BigQuery
+# Scheduled Cloud Run dbt service with BigQuery

 [dbt](https://docs.getdbt.com/) is an open source project to build data transformation pipelines with supported databases such as BigQuery, Postgres,